Realestate-Module-Predictions/Real_estate/README.md

 - Originally a google sheet, which we cleaned, edited, downloaded as a csv file.
 - It has been imported into Postgres PGAdmin using AWS.
 It has also been connected to Jupyter files.
 - Latitudes and Longitudes of listings addresses was also added to the data.
+- The data consists of number of features such as Location, Rooms (Bed,wash and extra), Municipality, Garage Type, Heating etc.

 ✓ Questions they hope to answer with the data
 ---